octopus-foundation/octopus/shared/nerve/README.md

 ## Writing

-When nerve gets a packet (or a batch of packets) for writing, it will:
+When nerve receives a packet (or a batch of packets) for writing, it will:
 - find a queue running channel (based on queue id)
 - add a packet to this channel
 - wait for write confirmation

 Queue worker will:
-- get last pointer from  backend on start
+- get the last pointer from the backend on start
-- read the new packet for writing from the channel:
+- read the new packet for writing from the channel
 - find a shard channel based on `DbId % TableParallelism`
 - add a packet to this shard channel

 Shard worker, in its turn, will react to the packet and do the following:
 - add it to the buffer
 - if we can write (`MaxRPS`-restricted for best io performance):
-    - write the buffer to mysql table shard
+  - write the buffer to the MySQL table shard
   - `ack` all messages in the buffer

 Queue ack manager worker, after getting `ack` of the packet from the channel, will take the following actions:
 - add ack-ed id to the buffer